Orijit Sen: Projects

 Mapping Mapusa Market - As the Mario Miranda Chair visiting professor at Goa University, Sen initiated Mapping Mapusa Market.
 It brings together "artists, designers, writers, teachers, students and interested members of the public to explore and document the complex life of the Mapusa Market in Goa from a variety of perspectives- illustrations, photographs, videos and interviews.
 The project looked at how a historical market evolved and how it is coping with the challenges of globalisation, consumerism and supermarket and mall culture".

+Awards

+PAO: The Anthology Of Comics 1 by Penguin Books India won the 2nd Comic Con India Awards 2012 in the Best Graphic Anthology category.